sedyh/ebitengine-bunny-mark/README.md

 This table shows the performance of applications written in Ebiten for different platforms.

-It can also be useful for comparing the performance of different versions of Ebiten or different frameworks based on it.

 The window resolution during the test does not affect the performance in any way.